Building a Scalable Lakehouse with Iceberg, Trino, OLake & Apache Polaris

 Modern data teams are moving toward the lakehouse architectureβcombining the reliability of data warehouses with the scale and cost-efficiency of data lakes.
 But building one from scratch can feel overwhelming with so many moving parts.

 This guide walks you through building a production-ready lakehouse using four powerful open-source tools: Apache Iceberg (table format), Apache Polaris (catalog), Trino (query engine), and OLake (data ingestion).
-We'll show you exactly what each component does, why it matters, and how they work togetherβwith a hands-on Docker setup you can run locally.
+We'll show you exactly what each component does, why it matters, and how they work together.

 Understanding Apache Iceberg: The table format that changes everythingβ